 Bye Mr. Tucker!10:27 am

 I walk to the office.
 Fill in the time leaving column while watching for the first time what I think is the tower that fell earlier.
 The office gasped collectively.

 Are you sure it was the other tower?

 They both fell.

 I get back to the Cougar to make the drive home.
 Still not a cloud in the sky.
 I switch from CD to Antenna.
 I just listened to the accounts being broadcast over the air.
 I do remember wondering during the drive back home why the Emergency Broadcast System wasn’t being used.
 I guess they were watching it on TV as well.
 For the first time in my life the world seemed to have stopped.
 I looked into the sky at a stoplight.
 It was strange not to see a single man made object up there.

 All planes have been asked to land

 There are unaccounted for planes.

 Reports that another plane has crashed in Pennsylvania

-When I got back to the house my 4 roommates were all sitting around the TV.
+When I got back to the house my 3 roommates and our neighbors were all sitting around the TV.
 We all stayed like that for at least the next 24 hours.
 You could not escape it.
 We watched it all unfold in front of our eyes.
 We watched the replays of the World Trade Center collapsing.
 We watched in disbelief as all those people stumbled away from Lower Manhattan covered in dust and debris.